jackson-dean/ember-goto/README.md

 related files based on the current file, which is available via a command in the command palette.

+Coming soon: auto creation of jsconfig.json based on project for more integrated experience

 ## Features

 - "Go to Definition" for named and default imports in javascript files.